Featured Species: Those @#$%^##$!!! Geese

 Just when you thought that you had enough geese now you have more: science has split the Canada Goose (Branta canadensis) into a large-bodied, interior- and southern-breeding species (still Branta canadensis), and a small-bodied tundra-breeding species, the Cackling Goose (now B. hutchinsii).
 To make things even more confusing, there are four Cackling subspecies and seven Canada subspecies.

-The obvious difference is size, as shown in this photo.
-And keep in mind that our resident Canadian, the Giant Canada Goose , is even bigger than canadensis above.
+The obvious difference is size, as shown in this video.
+And keep in mind that our resident Canadian, the Giant Canada Goose subspecies, is even bigger than the canadensis shown above.
 And the Giant is really a success story.
 Nearly eliminated in early 1900’s by over-hunting and loss of habitat, the Giant Canada Goose was believed to have gone extinct by the 1950s.
 But in 1962, a small flock was discovered wintering in Minnesota.
 With improved conservation practices and habitat reclamation and preservation programs, their populations have recovered in most of their range.
 Too well, according to some, but when you build great habitat (short grass near water), eliminate predators and provide lots of food, you have to expect that they will come.
 Most of the birds you see now on our lakes and rivers will be these Giants.
 Most of the Cackling and other Canada Goose subspecies will have moved further south, but a few may still intermingle as they rest along their way.

 See if you can spot any smaller geese when they raft up.

 It might be easier to see Snow Geese , distinctive, almost all-white waterfowl (although there are